-We’re in the home stretch of summer, which is why our August 2019 kit collection features the "Good Day Sunshine" by Echo Park.
-We wanted to make sure you have everything you need to document your summer adventures by making cards and crafts, which is why this summery collection and fun stickers are perfect for the occasion. (oh, and the upgrades are a real steal this month!)
+We’re in the home stretch of summer, which is why our August 2019 kit features the “Good Day Sunshine” by Echo Park.
+We wanted to make sure you have everything you need to document your summer adventures which is why this summery collection and fun stickers are perfect for the occasion. (oh, and the upgrades are a real steal this month!)

 1. Button Rosettes by Lisa Riley

 To make a rosette flower, Lisa started by punching a 1 or 1 1/2 inch circle from scrap cardstock.
 She then cut 2 strips of paper with the same width and length.
 Afterwards, she folded both strips and attached them at the end into a standing circle.
 At that point, she applied glue to the punched circle.
 She then gently pressed the folded paper strips flat and placed the flower on the punched circle.

 Lastly, she added the cute buttons that were included in the August Kit Upgrades.
 Feel free to decorate the center of the flower however you see fit!